wedobooks/wedobooks-sdk-ios-sample/README.md

 ## Backend to backend integration

 In order to sign a user in to the WeDoBooks SDK you need a so-called custom token.
 In a real app this would have to be obtained through a backend to backend integration and passed to the app.
 For demo purposes this app utilizes a demo backend endpoint in order to function without having the backend to backend integration setup.
 See `LoginViewController.obtainDemoUserTokenAndSignIn()` for the call to the demo backend endpoint.
+If you're using your own dedicated instance of the SDK backend, then the URL needs to change.
+Talk to us to get the proper endpoint to call here.

 ## Overview of the app